 Bring your head back.
 Many of us forget that our head is connected to the spine.
 This can be seen in people with kyphosis, it refers to a condition in which the upper body and head are far forward of the rest of their trunk.

 When you are sure that you have a supportive sitting position, and the tension is out of your shoulders, you should try bringing your head back.
-In most ideal case, your ears should be in alignment with your shoulders.
-Basis your condition, this may not be fully possible.
-If so, that’s okay.
-Don’t force it.
-The main objective here is to do what you can within the limits of your pain and capacity, and to make incremental changes toward good sitting posture.
+In the most ideal cases, your ears should be in alignment with your shoulders.
+On the basis of your condition, this may not be fully possible.
+If so, that's okay.
+Don't force it.
+The main objective here is to do what you can within the limits of your pain and capacity and to make incremental changes toward good sitting posture.